libreform/libreform/README.md

 Nothing in particular was wrong with 1.5, but it was getting a little annoying to maintain.
 The original version was written during ONE WordCamp, and we had added countless new features since that.
 You can still use the old version, but it will not receive updates anymore.

 As migrations tend to be a pain in the ass, I made sure that the new version works side by side with the old one.
-Everything has been renamed so they do not conflict with each other.
+Everything has been renamed so they do not conflict with each other. **In other words, you should be able to use both versions simultaneously.**

 Some key changes;